Techniques For Managing Anxiety Symptoms

 • Headaches

-Treatment for anxiety disorders can depend on the specific illness a person has, their symptom severity, and other factors.
+It’s also common for anxiety disorders to co-occur with other disorders, such as depression, bipolar disorder, and attention-deficit/hyperactivity disorder (ADHD).
+Coping with anxiety disorders can depend on the specific illness a person has, their symptom severity, and other factors—and if they have a co-occurring illness, treating both conditions is usually important.
 In general, however, some form of talk therapy is typically the first-line treatment for anxiety.
 In some cases, certain medications may also be prescribed to help control symptoms.
 A mental health professional might recommend certain lifestyle changes as well, including some of the tips listed below.

 If you’re experiencing signs of an anxiety disorder, it’s generally recommended that you meet with a licensed healthcare provider for support and treatment advice.
 They can also provide support to individuals who do not have a diagnosable disorder but are looking for a listening ear or tips for coping with challenging emotions.
-In addition to seeking professional treatment, the following tips could help you learn to ease anxiety or better manage this feeling.
+In addition to seeking professional treatment, the following tips could help you learn to ease anxious thoughts or better manage these feelings.

 1. Build time-management skills